Corporate Mission Statement:

 DIPAC is currently governed by a Board of Directors consisting of 25 seats as follows: 12 commercial fisherman (4 power troll, 4 purse seine, 4 gillnet) and 13 interested public.

 DIPAC currently incubates, rears and releases four species of Pacific salmon; chum, Chinook, coho and sockeye.
-The chum and sockeye species are produced for the commercial fleets, whereas the Chinook and coho were initially produced for the Juneau and Haines sport fishing fleets.
+The chum and sockeye species are produced primarily for the commercial fleets, whereas the Chinook and coho were initially produced for the Juneau and Haines sport fishing fleets.
 Since the mid 1980's, DIPAC has relied on chum production as the primary source of cost recovery income.
-Over the past several years, the coho program has contributed to both sport fishing enhancement efforts as well as DIPAC's own cost recovery requirements.
+The coho program has contributed to both sport fishing enhancement efforts as well as DIPAC's own cost recovery requirements.
 DIPAC harvests a portion of the sockeye production as well to help pay for operating costs.